-Ex-Solus project leader and Budgie desktop maintainer Joshua Strobl announced today on social media that an official Fedora Budgie Spin featuring the latest Budgie desktop environment is coming as part of the Fedora Linux 38 release in late April 2023.
+Ex-Solus project leader and Budgie desktop maintainer Joshua Strobl announced today on social media that an official Fedora Budgie Spin featuring the latest Budgie desktop environment is coming as part of the Fedora Linux 38 release in late April 2023, along with a Sway spin.

 Installing the Budgie desktop environment on Fedora Linux was already possible, but there was no live ISO image that users could use to deploy a dedicated Fedora Budgie install on their GNU/Linux computers.